Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

 If bin $b$ is only used by \opt (to pack one item of size $L$), then replacing it by a bin of size $L$ would decrease the total space used by \opt without changing the total space used by the reasonable packing, contradicting the definition of $\sigma$.
 Therefore the reasonable packing packs at least one item in bin $b$.

 Suppose that \opt uses bin $b$.
 If the reasonable packing packs one item in bin $b$, then decreasing the size of bin $b$ to $L$ would decrease the capacity of the sequence while changing the total cost incurred by \opt and the reasonable packing by the same amount, contradicting the definition of $\sigma$.
 Hence the reasonable packing packs $h > 1$ items in bin $b$.
 Decreasing the size of bin $b$ to $L$ and adding $h-1$ bins of size $L$ immediately following bin $b$ decreases the total space used by \opt by $size(b) - L > 0$, since \opt still packs each item following bin $b$ in a bin of size $L$.
-It also increases the total space used by the reasonable packing by $hL - size(b) > 0$, since it packs one item in each bin, from bin $b$ onwards.
+It also increases the total space used by the reasonable packing by $hL - size(b) > 0$, since it packs one item in each bin, from bin $b$ onward.
 This contradicts the definition of $\sigma$.
 Therefore, \opt does not use bin $b$.
 Since $size(b) > L$, \opt runs out of items before bin $b$.

+We now show that, at the point \opt runs out of items, the reasonable packing only has items of size $S$.

 Consider the last bin $b'$ in $\sigma$ prior to which \opt has at least one item (of size $L$) available and the reasonable packing has items of both size $S$ and size $L$ available.
-Then, up to including when bin $b'$ is packed, twice the number of \Ls that \opt has available is at least the number of \Ss plus twice the number of \Ls that the reasonable packing has available.
-In particular, it is true before the first bin of $\sigma$ is packed, since $2k = s' + \ell'$.
+Then, up to including when bin $b'$ is packed, we claim that twice the number of \Ls that \opt has available is at least the number of \Ss plus twice the number of \Ls that the reasonable packing has available.
+In particular, it is true before the first bin of $\sigma$ is packed, since $2k = s' + 2\ell'$.
 For each bin of size at least $L$, up to and including bin $b'$, \opt packs one \Litem and the reasonable algorithm packs at least one \Litem or at least two \Ss, so the inequality remains true.
 Moreover, \opt packs no items in bins whose size is less than $L$, so such bins do not cause the inequality to become false.

-It follows that if \opt runs out of items immediately after bin $b'$, then the reasonable packing does too, which contradicts the fact that the reasonable packing uses bin $b$, but \opt has run out of items prior to bin $b$.
-If the reasonable packing runs out of \Ss immediately after bin $b'$, then \opt has at least as many \Ls left as the reasonable packing.
-Thus, it does not run out of items before the reasonable packing.
-This is also a contradiction.
+It follows that if \opt runs out of items immediately after bin $b'$, then the reasonable packing does too.
+Since \opt does not use bin $b$, but the reasonable packing does, \opt runs out of items prior to the reasonable packing, so this is impossible.
+If the reasonable packing runs out of \Ss immediately after bin $b'$, then \opt has at least as many \Ls left as the reasonable packing and, hence, runs out of items at or after the reasonable packing, so there is a contradiction again.